The Best Way to Learn a Language is to Use the Language

 Oh, the drama of learning a language.

 Pimsleur’s language lessons are great for this because they build up gradually and focus on learning through real conversation exchange.
-But there are other ways you can surround yourself with constant stimuli so that you can build language learning into your daily routine.
+But there are other ways you can surround yourself with constant stimuli to build language learning into your daily routine.

 Here, I’ll share with you some of my favorite simple and effective ways to build language learning into your day so that you’re consistently engaging with it.